Porges/ways-to-play/src/games/pigeon-tickets/index.md

 “pukka-poo”, or “pac-a-poo”.
 In Macau it is given with the Portugeuse romanization of “pacapio”, which remains standard in current usage.
-In the USA it became at first “boc hop bu”[@NYTimes18870127] before picking up one of the previously-mentioned names, but in Hawaii it was referred to as “pakapio”.[@Pakapio]
+In the USA it became at first “boc hop bu”[@NYTimes18870127] before picking up one of the aforementioned names, but in Hawaiʻi it was referred to as “pakapio”.[@Pakapio]

 While the specifics vary, the play of the game is simple: each player purchases one or more tickets upon which they mark some set of characters out of the